 EWU residents may store two weapons at the Red Barn.
 Weapons brought into the Red Barn are to be unloaded; the weapon will be checked prior to acceptance.
-Storage of ammunition at the Red Barn will be in the original container, clearly tagged or marked with the owner's name and telephone number.
+We do not accept ammunition at the Red Barn.
 You may transport your weapon(s) in your vehicle to and from the Red Barn and your destination.
 Weapons must be secured in the trunk of your vehicle, unloaded with the ammunition stored in a separate location.